ankurbhambri/BusBooking/README.md

 # BusBooking

-Bus Booking system is the base feature of this project including attractive UI and django spark into it.
+Bus Booking system is the base feature of this project including attractive UI and django spark into it.<br/>

-Requirement for this project for setup:
+Requirement for this project for setup:<br/>

-Create a vitual environment.
+Create a vitual environment.<br/>
-virtualenv -p python3.6 venv
+virtualenv -p python3.6 venv<br/>
-Activate your virtual environment using this command source venv/bin/activate
+Activate your virtual environment using this command<br/>
+source venv/bin/activate<br/>
-Install required python libraries by using pip installer. pip install -r requirements.txt
+Install required python libraries by using pip installer.<br/>
+pip install -r requirements.txt<br/>
-Migrate database.
+Migrate database.<br/>
-python manage.py migrate
+python manage.py migrate<br/>
-Finally, run your django runserver. python manage.py runserver
+Finally, run your django runserver.<br/>
+python manage.py runserver<br/>